vault27/Foundation/bgp.md

 - Announces only best path to prefix, even if got three for example, and all three are in ECMP and work well - anyway it will select best and propogate it
 - Router ID - Highest Loopback/Highest Active Physical Interface/Manual
 - When IP redundancy exists between two eBGP peers, the eBGP neighbor commands should use loopback IP addresses to take advantage of that redundancy
-- In fact it is an application - it works on Layer 7 and can built adjanecy over hops
 - Loops are avoided by AS_PATH
 - Does not select the best path from a performance point of view, it will select the best path from a business point of view
 - The Internet, in its purest form, is a loosely connected graph of independent networks (also called Autonomous Systems (AS for short)).
 These networks use a signaling protocol called BGP (Border Gateway Protocol) to inform their neighbors (also known as peers) about the reachability of IP prefixes (a group of IP addresses) in and through their network.
 Part of this exchange contains useful metadata about the IP prefix that are used to inform network routing decisions.
 One example of the metadata is the full AS-path, which consists of the different autonomous systems an IP packet needs to pass through to reach its destination